Creating a truly patient-first experience

 We enabled assistive technology by explicitly associating table cells with their headers.

-Using WAI-ARIA for every page element, we resolved differences across devices.
+Using WAI-ARIA specifications for every page element, we resolved differences across devices.

 To help non-sighted visitors efficiently scan a page for information, we used WAI-ARIA to provide proper roles and names for each type of navigation, search box, and page section.